 When selecting a computer to use, you’ve basically got four main parameters to consider

 You can learn about the specific details of what you’ll need here.

 Before really getting started, you’ll want to read these tips.
 I promise you it will be one of the biggest helps in saving you time, money, and frustration in the long run.

 Don’t simply Google “Top 2D Motion Graphics Animation” for tips

 This is a tricky one and important to understand.
 Google is awesome, but it can’t do everything.
 As such, it doesn’t evaluate the quality of motion graphics or rank well written articles as top results.
 Instead, you’re going to get the results from people who know how to write SEO.
 In other words, you’ll get a lot of clickbait and people who know SEO, not examples of great 2D Motion Graphics.
 Because of this, you’ll get started on the wrong foot, thinking you’re seeing what you need to learn how to do, not what you actually need to learn how to do.
 Instead of blindly searching, I’ll give you a list of great resources at the end of this article.

 After Effects is not “Motion Graphics” and vice versa

 Some beginners (and beyond) think that motion graphics and After Effects are the same thing and you can just swap one out with the other.
 Guys — trust me on this.
 You’ll sound like an amateur if you interchange them.
 After Effects is a software.
-Motion graphics is a software technique.
+Motion graphics is an animation technique.
 You should master both, but know that one is a tool, and the other is an art.